 |2006 to 2008||5 Gold Medals for Mixed Doubles Championship|

 In badminton history, Nandu Natekar is named as God of the Indian Badminton and masterstroke player ever.
-Natekar delivers extraordinary control during the game and provides artistry exquisite display and stroke making style.
-He is just invincible and considered as home court’s king.
+Natekar delivers extraordinary control during the game and provides artistry exquisite display and stroke-making style.
+He is just invincible and considered as the home court’s king.
 In 1956, he is the first Indian to achieve various International and National awards under his name.

-Most of his sports fan traveled far away to watch this high-class game played by Natekar.
-He is pride to be most voted Indian sportsperson during the year 1961.
+Most of his sports fans traveled far away to watch this high-class game played by Natekar.
+He is proud to be the most voted Indian sportsperson during the year 1961.
 During this time, he is the top-famous badminton player in India and ranked in 8th position within All Indian Championship.
 In 1961, he is awarded the Arjuna Award.
+Deep down we all want to become a sportsman like him.
+Get ready to practice and work hard with your badminton racket to play like him.

 Awards & Achievements